senlin/so-related-posts/readme.txt

 = Can I change the default title? =

 Yes, since 2014.02.12 I have added a Settings Page where you can change the title that shows on the front end above the list of Related Posts.
-Soon I will be adding more options.
+More options are available with the [SO Related Posts PLUS](https://senlinonline.com/plus/plugin/so-related-posts-plus/) plugin.

 = I have not added any Related Posts, but the plugin shows the current post as Related Posts =

-First update to the latest version (2014.03.23).
+First update to the latest version (2014.07.27).
 If after updating it still shows, then you need to uncheck the checkbox that shows under your Post.

 = Why is the plugin showing an error message after activation? =